-Jake Ryan is Global Co-Chair of the firm's Complex Commercial Litigation Practice and Chair of the Litigation & Trial Department in San Diego.
+Jake Ryan is Global Co-Chair of the firm's Complex Commercial Litigation Practice and former Chair of the Litigation & Trial Department in San Diego.
 He is a trial lawyer who focuses on intellectual property litigation, white collar criminal defense and government investigations, and other complex business litigation.
 Mr. Ryan has established a record of successfully resolving cases at trial and by dispositive motions in a wide variety of subject areas, including trade secret misappropriation, unfair competition, and financial fraud.

 As a former federal prosecutor, Mr. Ryan has extensive experience as lead trial counsel in several high-profile jury trials.
 His recent jury trial victories include: